whippinmywrist/PhishingAlert/README.md

-# PhisingAlert
+# PhishingAlert

-PhisingAlert is a solution for finding phishing sites that use social engineering against your users or take away user traffic for advertising
+PhishingAlert is a solution for finding phishing sites that use social engineering against your users or take away user traffic for advertising

 ## Deployment